Skip to main page content

 Upcoming Events

-Big Ideas for the Care of Tiny Humans Module 3: Emotions (presented by the Chatham-Kent Heartwork Committee)
+Big Ideas for the Care of Tiny Humans Module 5: Self-Regulation (presented by the Chatham-Kent Heartwork Committee)

-As care professionals, we hold an important role in shaping infant and early years mental health and contribute to an overall healthier community.
-Come together in a Community of Practice led by the Chatham-Kent Heartwork Committee, supported by the video series and work of Dr Jean Clinton and Lorrie McGee's 'Big Ideas for the Care of Tiny Humans', and dive deeper into the concept of 'Emotions' (Video 3 of the series).
+As care professionals, we play an important role in shaping infant and early years mental health and contributing to a healthier community.
+Come together in a Community of Practice led by the Chatham-Kent Heartwork Committee, supported by the video series and work of Dr Jean Clinton and Lorrie McGee's 'Big Ideas for the Care of Tiny Humans', and dive deeper into the concept of 'Self-Regulation' (Video 5 of the series).

 *Registration Required